 2020 Subaru Forester

-The popular compact SUV Forest is known for its versatility and reliability.
+The famous compact SUV Forest is known for its versatility and reliability.
 The 2020 Forester is perhaps the best model this lineup has to offer.
-From the roomy interior to the top-notch safety features to the tough body construction, the 2020 Forester gets our highest recommendation if you’re looking for a reliable compact SUV.
+The 2020 Forester gets our highest recommendation if you’re looking for a reliable compact SUV, from the roomy interior to the top-notch safety features to the rugged body construction.

 What are the Least Reliable Subarus?